codinglabsong/pet-classifier-fastai-timm/README.md

 # Simple Pet Classifier 🌖

 A web application that classifies pet breeds from an input image using deep learning.
 This app uses Hugging Face Spaces, Fast.ai, Gradio, and timm to deliver real-time predictions.
+You can view the live demo on [Hugging Face Spaces](https://huggingface.co/spaces/codinglabsong/simple_pet_classifier).

 ---